Alpha Matte (Base64)#

 • Rate limit: 7 requests/minute per API key

-• Max input size: 10 MB (pre-encoding)
+• Max input size: 10 MB (pre-encoding).
+Pre-resizing to 1024px makes this limit irrelevant in practice.

 Best Practices